outpost-os/sentry-kernel/doc/concepts/concepts/initial.rst

    :alt: Outpost capabilities
    :align: center

-The capability hierarchy is ressource-oriented, with family definition that should be easy to understand:
+The capabilities hierarchy is ressource-oriented, with family definition that should be easy to understand:

    * *Devices* for all hardware devices related ressources